git-courses-info/ultimate-git-course/README.md

 - Push new `tags`.
 - Add new remotes (cloud icon on the left).
 - Manage pull requests (hub icon on the left).
 Right click on a branch - `Start a pull request...`

+## 5. REWRITING HISTORY

+To be able to extract meaningful info out of the history, we need to have a clean history, thus look out for:

+- Poor commit messages - Reword them.
+- Large commits - Split them.
+- Small commits - Squash them to related commits.

+Also:

+- Drop unwanted commits.
+- Modify the content of commits.

+**Golder rule:**

+- **DON'T REWRITE PUBLIC HISTORY**!

+- e.g.
+  - If you modify a commit you've allready pushed in github, git is going to make a new commit (because commits are immutable) so the history will change...